cjkrolak/photo_archive/CONTRIBUTING.md

 Check the issue backlog for issues of interest, or create your own issue.
 Look for issues tagged with the "good first issue" tag.

 1. Fork the repo.
-2. Create feature branch in your fork, off of `main`, name the branch with issue # and descriptive title, e.g. "33_fix_set_mode_bug_in_thermostat_x".
+2. Create feature branch in your fork, off of `master`, name the branch with issue # and descriptive title, e.g. "33_fix_set_mode_bug_in_thermostat_x".
 3. Write code, test code, rework code as needed.
 4. Commit code to feature branch, add descriptive comments to pull request message: 1. description of fix, 2. test results summary.
-5. Submit pull request back to `main` branch of this project.
+5. Submit pull request back to `master` branch of this project.
 Add relevant reviewers to the pull request for code review.

 # Getting started:
 1. Install python3 and any dependencies listed in the readme file.
-2. fork the repo, use `main` branch for your training.
+2. fork the repo, use `master` branch for your training.
 3. setup any required envirenment variables (see readme for details).
 4. run code.